French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 Courses for local councilors and municipal officials: “The institutions of French Polynesia”, “Financial management of local authorities”, “Implementation of the general code of local authorities in French Polynesia”, “Public Accounting”, “Local government litigations”,” Local financial litigations “,” Contracts and Procurement “,” Control of economic and social activities by public authorities “,” Criminal accountability of elected and municipal officials”, ” Intercommunality “

-University degree “Becoming a team manager”
+University degree “Becoming a Team Manager”

-University degree of Business Creation and Management
+University degree in Business Creation and Management

 University degree “Assistant Accountant”